ItsBrendo/the-nuclear-wasteland/README.md

 Getting started or need help with the modpack?: https://github.com/ItsBrendo/the-nuclear-wasteland/wiki

-Create your own server with BisectHosting: https://bisecthosting.com/brendo
+Create your own server with BisectHosting: https://bisecthosting.com/brendo - Use code 'Brendo' for 25% off.

 Thankyou & enjoy!